karrick/lines/README.md

 range of lines to print.
 In these examples, I always use the short flag.

+In general, `lines -r M-N` is equivalent to `sed -n M,Np`, although lines allows omitting M, in which case it will default to the first line, and N, in which case it will default to the last line.

 ```Bash
 $ lines sample.txt -r 4-7
 4: test